Sable/wu-wei-handbook/README.md

     npm link

 # Specific guides

+We suggest starting with the following introduction to obtain an overview of the tools and conventions used in Wu-Wei:

   - [Perform an experiment using existing artifacts](experiment-with-existing-artifacts.md)

+After the introduction, the following guides can be read in any order:

   - [Replicate an experiment using an experiment description file](replicate-using-an-experiment-description-file.md)
   - [Create a new implementation for an existing benchmark](create-new-implementation.md)
   - [Create a new compiler](create-new-compiler.md)